robvanvolt/DALLE-models/models/taming_transformer/16L_64HD_16H_756I_128T_cc12m_1E/readme.md

 #### Hyperparameters

-This is a model i trained on the cc12m dataset with.
+This is a model was trained on the cc12m dataset with.

 ```
+16_BIT_PRECISION = True
 BATCH_SIZE = 42
 LEARNING_RATE = 3e-4
 GRAD_CLIP_NORM = 0.9